AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 1. Add the [locale code for the language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) that you are looking to add, for example, add 'hi' for hindi.
 1. Save and close the file.

-### Create a Client Library to add a locale
+### 3. Create a Client Library to add a locale

 AEM Forms provides a sample client library to help you add new locales easily.
-You can download and add the `clientlib-it-custom-locale` client library from the Adaptive Forms Core Components repository on GitHub to your Forms as a Cloud Service repository.
+You can download and add the `clientlib-it-custom-locale` client library from the [Adaptive Forms Core Components repository] on GitHub to your Forms as a Cloud Service repository.
 To add the client library, follow these steps:

-1. Open the Adaptive Forms Core Components repository in your plain text editor.
+1. Open your [Adaptive Forms Core Components repository] in your plain text editor.
 If you do not have the repository cloned, see [Prerequisites](#prerequistes) for instructions to clone the repository.
 1. Navigate to the `/aem-core-forms-components/it/apps/src/main/content/jcr_root/apps/forms-core-components-it/clientlibs` directory.
 1. Copy the `clientlib-it-custom-locale` directory.
 1. Navigate to `[AEM Forms as a Cloud Service Git repository]/ui.apps/src/main/content/jcr_root/apps/moonlightprodprogram/clientlibs` and paste the `clientlib-it-custom-locale` directory.

-### Create a locale-specific file {#locale-specific-file}
+### 4. Create a locale-specific file {#locale-specific-file}

 1. Navigate to `[AEM Forms as a Cloud Service Git repository]/ui.apps/src/main/content/jcr_root/apps/<program-id>/clientlibs/clientlib-it-custom-locale/resources/i18n/`
 1. Locate the [English locale .json file on GitHub](https://github.com/adobe/aem-core-forms-components/blob/master/ui.af.apps/src/main/content/jcr_root/apps/core/fd/af-clientlibs/core-forms-components-runtime-all/resources/i18n/en.json), which contains the latest set of default strings included in the product.